obaratch/birthday-coincidence-simulator/README.md

 $ npm start
 ```

-The result image will be saved in the project root.
+- The result image will be saved in the project root.
+- Override the settings by creating `config/local.js`.

 ## BTW